 forms of tuning can also be combined.
 Doing this will ultimately give you the best result on the test bench.

-Chiptuning is a simple and above all safe way of changing the engine's operating parameters and increasing its efficiency.
-When reprogramming a car, new software is uploaded that allows for more efficient engine operation.
+Chiptuning is a simple and, most importantly, safe way to change engine operating parameters and increase efficiency.
+When reprogramming a car, new software is uploaded that enables more efficient engine operation.

 Why does chiptuning work?

 Standard software installed during the production phase does not extract the maximum potential from the engine.
 By using better software, it is possible to safely increase engine capacity and achieve significant power gains without damaging the engine.
 Moreover, (as mentioned earlier) by changing these values, it can translate into better fuel consumption.
 In some cases, this can save up to 0.3 litres per 100 kilometres.
 So if you drive a lot, the investment in chiptuning is quickly recouped.

 For successful reprogramming, it is important that the software is matched to the vehicle model and the capabilities of the engine and components.
 Performing chip tuning with unsuitable software, can lead to the vehicle malfunctioning or even being permanently damaged.
 Thus, the engine may break down and a manufacturer will see through a diagnosis that the wrong software has been used and thus will not accommodate you.
 It does not matter then whether it is a BMW or SEAT, manufacturers are very strict about this.

 The benefits of chiptuning are tempting and more and more people are choosing to do it.
 This is partly because of the low cost compared to mechanical tuning.
 But it is necessary to choose an experienced chiptuner.
 These have a lot of experience in tuning your make and model.
 A company that does not know much about chiptuning may overestimate the capabilities of the car and this can lead to damage and malfunctions.
 Our chiptuning preference would therefore be for a tuner that specialises in certain makes or a brand group, such as VAG, for example.